vallard/Ansible/OpenStack/README.md

 In addition you'll need to define variables that are inside the main vars/ directory.
 These are security groups and ip pools.

+### Encryption

+I use Ansible Vault to maintain passwords.
+To see how this was created and secured, [See this writeup](http://benincosa.com/?p=3235)